Fiat 124 Sport Coupé: Second series (Type 124 BC: 1969–1972)

-The BC featured revised styling with twin headlights and revised taillights shared with the Lamborghini Jarama.
+The BC featured revised styling with twin headlights and revised taillights; the taillights were also used on the Lamborghini Jarama.
+The 124 BC, including the 1600 model, was first shown at the 1969 Turin Auto Show.

-The BC was available with both the 1438 cc and later (although sooner in Europe) the 1608 cc engine.
-Other details remained similar to the AC except the interior dash now had a 220 km/h speedometer, 9000 rpm tachometer in 1608 cc models and a clock.
-The steering wheel now had black painted spokes and the seats had for the first time cloth inserts in the centre.
-There was no woodgrain inside like before (all the panels were finished in black vinyl and the gauge rims were matt black) and "eyeball" vents were fitted in the centre console where the AC had a decorative panel simply filling in the space for an optional radio.
+The BC was available with both the 1438 cc and the new 1608 cc engine.
+In the United States, initially only the 1400 was offered.
+Other details remained similar to the AC, except the interior dash now had a 220 km/h speedometer, 9000 rpm tachometer in 1608 cc models, and a clock.
+The steering wheel now had black painted spokes, and the seats had, for the first time, cloth inserts in the centre.
+There was no woodgrain inside like before (all the panels were finished in black vinyl and the gauge rims were matt black) and "eyeball" vents were fitted in the centre console where the AC had a decorative panel simply filling the space for an optional radio.

-Options included green tinted windows, Cromodora alloy wheels with chrome centre hub cap (as per AC optional), radio, seat headrests, rear windshield electric defrosting, electronic ignition.
-At the end of the BC run air conditioning was available as an option as well.
+Options included green tinted windows, Cromodora alloy wheels with chrome centre hub cap, radio, seat headrests, rear windshield electric defrosting, electronic ignition.
+At the end of the BC run, air conditioning became available as an option as well.
 The fuel tanks were always around 46 L.